malpou/ShapeClassification/Readme.md

  - **Domain.Tests** - Unit tests for the domain logic

 ### Usage
-The Web API is hosted on `https://localhost:7555` and `http://localhost:6555`.
+The Web API is hosted on `https://typeofshape.azurewebsites.net/`.

-The API has one endpoint: `/type-of-shape/triangle`.
-The endpoint accepts a `GET` request with a Query param called sides `ides=202,205,196`.
+The API has one endpoint: `/triangle`.
+The endpoint accepts a `GET` request with a Query param called sides `?sides=202,205,196`.
 The sides query param is a comma-separated list of integers or floats (using `.` as a decimal separator).

 The endpoint returns a JSON response with the type of triangle and the sides of the triangle.